bazakoskon/labels-on-Amazon-movie-reviews-dataset/README.md

 ## Hierarchical format

 There are also included two JSON files that contain all the labels in hierarchical format (Tree structure).
-With ASINs included and without.
+With ASINs included and without. ```hierarchy.py``` generates them.

 ![Hierarchical format](http://i.imgur.com/y5jvVVu.png)